 - Color: A diamond color grades the whiteness of a diamond.
-The GIA grades diamonds from D to Z, with D being the most colorless, and Z with noticeable brown or yellow tint.
-Diamonds also exist in natural colors such as pink, blue, green etc. These fancy colored diamonds are more precious and expensive, and graded on a different scale.
+The GIA grades diamonds from D to Z, with D being the most colorless, and Z having a noticeable brown or yellow tint.
+Diamonds also exist in natural colors such as pink, blue, green, etc. These fancy colored diamonds are more precious and expensive and graded on a different scale.

-- Clarity: A diamond clarity grade assesses how clean a diamond is from any sort of blemishes and inclusions.
+- Clarity: A diamond clarity grade assesses how clean a diamond is from any blemishes and inclusions.

-- Cut: Cut refers to proportions, symmetry and polishing of a diamond.
-In a finely cut diamond, the light will refract and reflect back in the eyes of the viewer almost completely, thereby giving out a radiant shine.
-The cut is what that finally creates the sparkling shine of a diamond.
+- Cut: Cut refers to the proportions, symmetry, and polishing of a diamond.
+The light will refract and reflect back in the viewer's eyes almost entirely in a finely cut diamond, thereby giving out a radiant shine.
+The cut is what that finally creates the sparkling brilliance of a diamond.
 Hence, it is the most vital factor to be considered if you want a sparkling diamond.

-Why is a diamond’s ‘cut’ the most important factor over other factors?
+Why is a diamond's ''cut'' the most critical factor over other factors?

-A diamond’s sparkle depends on its ability to take in light, and then reflect the light back to the viewer.
+A diamond's sparkle depends on its ability to take in light and then reflect the light out to the viewer.
 The more light the diamond reflects from its facets (one side of something many-sided), the more sparkle it will pour out.

-- Also, a well-cut diamond masks other minor flaws such as blemishes, inclusions, and slight coloring too.
+- Also, a well-cut diamond masks other minor flaws such as blemishes, inclusions, and slight coloring.

-- Another advantage of choosing a well-cut diamond is that you can save your pocket in color and clarity characteristics.
+- Another advantage of choosing a well-cut diamond is saving your pocket in color and clarity characteristics.